kolkhis/tech-notes/misc/tcp.md

           what the app is doing, can adapt to various apps, users, and devices.
             - E.g., they'd know what a header should look like when passed into a backend application.
+        - Web Application Firewalls
-        - Web Application Firewall: Tend to be system-aware, designed to protect against OWASP top 10.
+            - These tend to be system-aware, designed to protect against OWASP top 10.

 6. Presentation
     - Encode/Decode